webtides/luna-js/README.md

 ## Installation

-moon.js should be installed as a npm dependency.
-To install the module add the following line to your dependencies and run `npm install`
+moon-js should be installed as a npm dependency.
+To install moon-js run

-`"@webtides/moon-js": "git@github.com:webtides/moon-js.git"`.
+ `npm install @webtides/moon-js --save`

+To get started with development, you should install the moon cli as a development dependency as well:

+`npm install @webtides/moon-cli --save-dev`

 ## Getting started

-`moon-js` ships with a command line tool.
-After installing `moon-js` as a dependency, you can simply run `moon --dev` to start your application in development mode.
+ After installing `moon-js` and the `moon-cli` as a dependency, you can simply run `moon --dev` to start your application in development mode.
 If this is the first time you have started `moon-js`, you will be asked if `moon-js` should generate a config-file and a basic directory structure for you.